hikeventures/hikeventures.github.io/_posts/2014-10-25-best-down-jackets.markdown

 The down jackets in our buying guide are sorted according to their weight and we have just selected goose down jackets with a fill power of 800 and more since they offer the best warmth-weight ratio and are considered to be lightweight down jackets.

 The down jackets in our list are all men down jackets but most manufacturers do also have an equivalent down jacket model for women in their portfolio.
-We have not tested the down jackets in our buying guide but selected them according to our own preferences.

 <a href="https://www.flickr.com/photos/90204224@N07/18424590651" title="best down jackets 2016"><img src="https://c2.staticflickr.com/8/7793/18424590651_c838138d3d_o.jpg" width="992" height="659" alt="best down jackets 2016"></a>